coje-link/.github/profile/README.md

 Hello there!
 Welcome to our GitHub Organization.

-We're just getting started here, so our shelves are a bit empty at the moment.
-But don't worry, we have some exciting projects brewing! 🚀
+We've just released publically the Coje engine, available on Linux today.We have some exciting projects brewing! 🚀

 ## What's Coming Up 🌟

-- **Coje Engine**: Get coding apps, game and tools with the Coje Engine.
+- **[Coje Engine](https://github.com/coje-link/coje)**: Get coding apps, game and tools with the Coje Engine.
 A ground up engine build written in C++ using CMake
-- **Axios Today**: Our first game made with the Coje Engine, voxel based sandbox!
+- **[Axios Today](https://github.com/coje-link/axios-today)**: Our first game made with the Coje Engine, voxel based sandbox!

 ## Stay Tuned 📻